apache/cordova-docs/www/_posts/2023-09-12-camera-media-file-transfer-plugin-release.md

     Refer to the [Allow List](https://cordova.apache.org/docs/en/12.x/guide/appdev/allowlist/index.html) page of the Cordova Documentation for more information in how to configure the list.

 * **Fixed Download Functionality for Android Q+**

 * **Removed Hardcoded `X-Requested-With` Header**

+    This hardcoded header was removed from the Android platform.
+This header was also not set in any other platform.
+It is up to the app developer to set the header if it is desired to 'disguise' the HTTP call as an XMLHttpRequest.

 * **Fixed Missing Headers on File Upload**

+    In iOS, header data was not properly being set during file upload.
+In this release, the `applyRequestHeaders` method was updated to ensure that the headers were being applied.

 * **Re-implemented UserAgent Overwrites**

+    In iOS, the ability to overwrite the UserAgent using the `navigator.userAgent` value from the WebView was re-implemented.

 Please report any issues you find at [issues.cordova.io](http://issues.cordova.io/)!